-The Smithsonian Follows Many Key Security Practices to Protect Its Assets but Faces Communication and Funding Challenges

-The Smithsonian follows key security practices to protect its assets but faces significant challenges ensuring that museum and facility directors are aware of important security information.
-Moreover, due to funding constraints, Smithsonian officials and some museum and facility directors cited an insufficient number of security officers to protect assets.

-The Smithsonian Follows Key Security Practices

-We found that the Smithsonian follows key security practices we have defined in prior work.
-For example, in order to allocate resources more effectively to manage risk, in 2004, the Smithsonian contracted for an all-hazards risk assessment report.
+The Smithsonian Follows Many Key Security Practices to Protect Its Assets but Faces Communication The Smithsonian follows key security practices to protect its assets but faces significant challenges ensuring that museum and facility directors are aware of important security information.
+Moreover, due to funding constraints, Smithsonian officials and some museum and facility directors cited an insufficient number of security officers to protect assets. and Funding Challenges The Smithsonian Follows Key Security Practices We found that the Smithsonian follows key security practices we have defined in prior work.
+For example, in order to allocate resources more effectively to manage risk, in 2004, the Smithsonian contracted for an all- hazards risk assessment report.
 This report, which includes individual assessments for over 30 Smithsonian facilities, was completed in 2005.
-These assessments identify the primary risks to each facility and also describe the key observed vulnerabilities and risks, as well as the key risk reduction and mitigation recommendations proposed for each facility in order to help the Smithsonian effectively prioritize security projects.
+22 These assessments identify the primary risks to each facility and also describe the key observed vulnerabilities and risks, as well as the key risk reduction and mitigation recommendations proposed for each facility in order to help the Smithsonian effectively prioritize security projects.
 As a supplement to this report, in the spring of 2006, the contractor completed a strategy that included specific recommendations on how to use the Smithsonian's capital and maintenance funds to implement future security projects and operational changes aimed at reducing the risk for Smithsonian facilities.
 In another example, the Smithsonian leverages security technology to protect its assets by using technologies such as perimeter vehicle barriers, closed circuit television cameras (CCTV), emergency voice systems, window blast film, and electronic screening of visitors and mail.
-According to a Smithsonian official, the technologies used for its physical security plan-which primarily consists of two separate programs for mitigating the risks to the Smithsonian's staff, visitors, collection and facilities-allows OPS to extend the capabilities of security staff and to improve facility security.
+According 22 According to Smithsonian officials, OPS consulted with the Federal Emergency Management Agency (FEMA) on the methodologies and consultants to use for the 2005 allto a Smithsonian official, the technologies used for its physical security plan-which primarily consists of two separate programs for mitigating the risks to the Smithsonian's staff, visitors, collection and facilities allows OPS to extend the capabilities of security staff and to improve facility security.
 For more information on the Smithsonian's following of key security practices, see appendix II.

-22According to Smithsonian officials, OPS consulted with the Federal Emergency Management Agency (FEMA) on the methodologies and consultants to use for the 2005 all-hazards risk assessment report.
+According to Smithsonian officials, OPS consulted with the Federal Emergency Management Agency (FEMA) on the methodologies and consultants to use for the 2005 allhazards risk assessment report.
 For a methodology, FEMA recommended its Risk Management Series Publication 452.
 For consultants, FEMA recommended the entity used to create the FEMA 452 Publication.